S2V3/GSoC-NeuroDyads/REPORT.md

 ![IC24 Listener Negative](assets/IC24_listener_negative.png)

 **Time series:** Continuous, moderate amplitude oscillations throughout the entire recording.
 No sudden spikes, no decay, no drift.
 Amplitude stays within ±3 units consistently.
-**Power spectrum:** Strong low-frequency power with a smooth 1/f downward slope — exactly what brain activity looks like.
+**Power spectrum:** Strong low-frequency power with a smooth 1/f downward slope.
 Dominant power at 1–5 Hz (delta/theta) consistent with a resting or listening neural state.

-**Decision: KEEP** — this is what a healthy brain component looks like.
+**Neural behaviour observed — the alpha bump as a diagnostic marker:** The clearest positive indicator of a genuine brain component in this dataset was the presence of an alpha bump — a small but visible local elevation in power around 8–13 Hz sitting on top of the otherwise declining 1/f slope.
+This alpha oscillation originates primarily from thalamo-cortical circuits and is strongly associated with attentional state, sensory gating, and cognitive load.
+During the Listener Negative condition — sustained empathetic attention to a Speaker discussing a stressful experience — alpha modulation is neurophysiologically expected as the Listener actively processes emotionally charged speech.
+In practice, I used the alpha bump as a positive diagnostic criterion throughout all four segments: components showing a 1/f slope with a visible alpha elevation were accepted unless they had an overriding time-series artifact.
+This became the most reliable way to distinguish genuine brain components from broadband noise, especially given that topographic maps were unavailable due to missing digitization points in the EDF files.

+**Decision: KEEP** — smooth 1/f slope with alpha structure is the signature of genuine cortical activity.

 ---